Managing Diversity in a Time of Turmoil

-The Global Media Forum is the platform for over 2,000 inspiring representatives from the fields of journalism, digital media, politics, culture, business, development, academia and civil society organized by Deutsche Welle.
+The Global Media Forum is a platform for over 2,000 inspiring representatives from the fields of journalism, digital media, politics, culture, business, development, academia and civil society organized by Deutsche Welle.
 The conference provides an unique opportunity to network, get inspired and collaborate using a wide variety of state-of-the-art formats.

 The session organized by the Global Diplomacy Lab, titled Managing Diversity in Times of Turmoil, took place on Monday 19 June 2017.
 The Panel was composed of four GDL Members: Kyle Matthews, Jasdeep Randhawa, Natalya Nepomnyashcha and Josiane Khoury.

 Globalization has accelerated the interaction of people from many different cultural and religious backgrounds, yet there is growing concern that national identities and diversity are being challenged in many countries across the globe.
 In numerous countries, multiculturalism as a national policy is in retreat and we are seeing a public demand for the better integration of minorities while public debate on limiting immigration has also been opened up.

 Kyle Matthews is the Senior Deputy Director of the Montreal Institute for Genocide and Human Rights Studies at Concordia University and a Fellow at the Canadian Global Affairs Institute.
 His work focuses on human rights, international security, the Responsibility to Protect, global threats, and social media and technology.

 He recently founded the Digital Mass Atrocity Prevention Lab and the Raoul Wallenberg Legacy of Leadership project.